-The Authority accepts SKM's findings that the expenditure proposed for 2010/11 remains in the budget The Authority will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs (see Table 23).
+In the Draft Report, the Authority accepted SKM's findings that the expenditure proposed for 2010/11 remains in the budget.
+The Authority noted that it will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs (see Table 25).